tlayne/retroroller/README.md

 2. Burn to sdcard
 3. On partition 1 (fat32) edit `wpa_supplicant-wlan0.conf` and fill
    in `ssid` and `psk` fields.
 You can add multiple network blocks.
-4. Boot in OGA
+4. Boot in OGA and wait for Emulation Station.
-5. Wait for partition expansion (blue LED tracks MMC activity)

 ## Inputs